Celecoxib: Medical uses

-Celecoxib is indicated for the treatment of osteoarthritis, rheumatoid arthritis, acute pain, musculoskeletal pain, painful menstruation, ankylosing spondylitis, juvenile rheumatoid arthritis, and to reduce the number of colon and rectal polyps in people with familial adenomatous polyposis.
+Celecoxib is indicated for the treatment of osteoarthritis, rheumatoid arthritis, psoriatic arthritis, acute pain, musculoskeletal pain, painful menstruation, ankylosing spondylitis, juvenile rheumatoid arthritis, and to reduce the number of colon and rectal polyps in people with familial adenomatous polyposis.
 It may be used in children with juvenile rheumatoid arthritis who are older than two years of age and weigh more than 10 kg (22 lb).

 For postoperative pain, it is more or less equal to ibuprofen.
-For pain relief, it is similar to paracetamol (acetaminophen), which is the first line treatment for osteoarthritis.
+For pain relief, it is similar to paracetamol (acetaminophen) at 3990 mg per day, which is the first line treatment for osteoarthritis.

-Evidence of effects are not clear as a number of studies done by the manufacturer have not been released for independent analysis.
+Evidence of effects is not clear as several studies done by the manufacturer have not been released for independent analysis.

 Familial adenomatous polyposis

 It has been used to reduce colon and rectal polyps in people with familial adenomatous polyposis, but it is not known if it decreases rates of cancer, so it is not a good choice for this reason.